alxjrvs/AlzBook/README.md

 4. Confusion with time or place

     a.
-EndAlz distortion: Distorted LIKE button.
+EndAlz distortion: Distorted links.

 5. Trouble understanding visual images and special relationships